 Asuka clenched her fists, then spread her hands.
 The water froze, locking him to the ground.

 She looked over her shoulder to see how the shamans were coming.
 Their hands were shaking and they were still only halfway through erecting a barrier.
 How can you be so slow?
+She despaired.

 The Wildflower God stood a short distance away from poisoning their entire food supply.